-2.8 Governance arrangements should ensure that the securities settlement facility's design, rules, overall strategy and major decisions reflect appropriately the legitimate interests of its direct and indirect participants and other relevant stakeholders.
-Governance arrangements should provide for consultation and stakeholder engagement through appropriate forums on operational arrangements, risk controls and default management rules and procedures.
+2.7.
+The board should ensure that the securities settlement facility's design, rules, overall strategy and major decisions reflect appropriately the legitimate interests of its direct and indirect participants and other relevant stakeholders.
 Major decisions should be clearly disclosed to relevant stakeholders and, where there is a broad market impact, the public.

-The interests of direct and indirect participants and other relevant stakeholders are recognised in the ASX Limited Board Charter, the CS Boards' Charter and the ASX Customer Charter (see SSF Standard 2.1).
+The interests of direct and indirect participants and other relevant stakeholders are recognised in the ASX Limited Board Charter, the CS Boards' Charter and the ASX Customer Charter (see Key Consideration 2.1).

 The views of participants and other stakeholders are sought through formal and informal means.
 Austraclear routinely conducts stakeholder consultations when considering major changes to existing services or new service offerings, such as the introduction of ASX Collateral.
 Participants' views may also be gathered through the induction program for new participants, as well as ongoing participant liaison and compliance checks.
-During the 2013/14 Assessment period, Austraclear formed an Advisory Committee to provide an additional formal structure for user feedback on Austraclear's design, operation and the development of its forward work plan.
-The Advisory Committee is currently made up of representatives from eight of Austraclear's major participants, and representatives from the Bank and the Australian Financial Markets Association.
+During 2013/14, Austraclear formed an Advisory Committee to provide an additional formal structure for user feedback on Austraclear's design, operation and the development of its forward work plan.
+The Advisory Committee is made up of representatives from eight of Austraclear's major participants, and representatives from the Bank and the Australian Financial Markets Association.
 The first quarterly meeting of the Advisory Committee took place on 31 March 2014.